Catherine O'Brien (artist): Artistic Style

+She generally stuck to smaller scale windows that allowed for more intimate designs over large multi-light windows, but there were exceptions, such as a fine five-light, Crossing the Bar for Kinsale Church of Ireland.
+Her works tended to keep a simple and modest design and execution, fitting perfectly into country churches.
+Moving into the 1950s, her work is characterised by simpler designs, sometimes resembling children's book illustration.

+It was unusual for artist's in An Túr Gloine to sign their work, but O'Brien regularly left her signature of 'K.O'B' or 'K.O'Brien', sometimes accompanied by a tiny tower.

 Death and legacy

 O'Brien died in Dublin on 18 July 1963, and is buried in Whitechurch Parish Graveyard, County Dublin.
 She is commemorated in a window designed by Pollen in St Laurence O'Toole chapel, Christ Church Cathedral, Dublin, where for forty years she made floral arrangements.
 Over 150 of her An Túr Gloine drawings from notebooks are now in the National Gallery of Ireland.